Page title

 A cellar door ETP may also be issued, which authorises the licensee to sell alcohol on specified premises which would not otherwise be authorised.18 This allows a licensee to establish, either individually or with other producers, a cellar door operation away from their usual licensed premises.

-Further information on the ETP that may be grated for producer’s licenses can be found in the DLL policy, Extended trading permits.
+Further information on the ETP that may be granted for producer’s licences can be found in the DLL policy, Extended trading permits.

 Profit sharing